 An Australian inheritance tax would need to be not only as straightforward and hard to avoid as possible — the Henry report covered these issues in some detail — but also politically viable.
 (Labor’s complex franked dividend proposal in 2019 was an object lesson in how not to sell a tax change.)
 The recipient rather than the estate should be taxed, says the OECD, and the Grattan Institute argues that the funds raised should be directed — and be seen to be directed — to low- and middle-income households.
 Spouses would be exempt from the tax.

-As the campaign for its abolition shows, an inheritance tax should aim to moderate Australia’s growing concentration of wealth by targeting the largest bequests.
-It would be set at a rate high enough to moderate the growth in inequality but low enough to undercut the inevitable opposition from people whose wealth gives them undue political influence.
+An inheritance tax should target the largest bequests.
+It should be set at a rate high enough to moderate the growth in inequality but low enough to undercut the inevitable opposition from people whose wealth gives them undue political influence.

-Syd Negus’s campaign back in the early 1970s targeted an unfair and badly designed system of inheritance taxes.
+Syd Negus’s campaign targeted an unfair and badly designed system of inheritance taxes.
 With the Australian Bureau of Statistics reporting that wealth inequality worsened by nearly 5 per cent between 2005–06 and 2017–18, the time is right for a well-designed inheritance tax system. •